vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 limited.
 Qtools is great, but is only for Qt4.

-A lot has happened, and is still happening (if you watch the right repositories, you know that a Qt5 wrapper is in the works).
+A lot has happened, and is still happening (if you watch the right repositories, you know that a Qt5 wrapper is in the works (ECL already has Qt5 bindings: [EQL5](https://gitlab.com/eql/EQL5/), with an [Android port](https://gitlab.com/eql/EQL5-Android))).

 Matthew Kennedy wrote excellent FFI bindings to the IUP Portable User Interface library: [IUP](https://github.com/lispnik/iup/).
 IUP is